JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 The `getState()` method is called every time the settings are saved (for example, on frame deactivation or when closing the IDE).
 If the state returned from `getState()` is equal to the default state (obtained by creating the state class with a default constructor), nothing is persisted in the XML.
 Otherwise, the returned state is serialized in XML and stored.

+## Using PropertiesComponent for Simple Non-Roamable Persistence

+If the plugin needs to persist just a few simple values, the easiest way to do so is to use the [`com.intellij.ide.util.PropertiesComponent`](upsource:///platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
+It can save both application-level values and project-level values in the workspace file.
+Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.

+Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.

+Since all plugins share the same namespace, it is highly recommended prefixing key names (e.g., using plugin ID `com.myplugin.myCustomSetting`).

 ## Legacy API (JDOMExternalizable)